What our Eclipses lesson plan includes

 Options for Lesson

 The “Options for Lesson” section of the classroom procedure page lists several ideas for additional activities or alternate ways to go about the lesson.
-A couple relate specifically to the activity portion.
-Instead of in pairs, students could work alone or in groups for the activity.
+Some of the optional adjustments are related specifically to the activity portion.
+Students could work alone or in groups for the activity, instead of in pairs.
 They could use images from online or other sources instead of drawing their own.
 You could also eliminate the voting part for best drawing or myth.
-Another option is to review when an eclipse will happen in your area and plan to deliver the lesson at that time so students can see it.
+An optional addition to the lesson is to review when an eclipse will happen in your area and plan to deliver the lesson at that time so students can see it.
 You could also discuss how eclipses work on other planets that have multiple moons.
-One more idea is to have students meet outside to see a lunar eclipse if possible.
+One final idea is to have students meet outside to see a lunar eclipse if possible.

 The paragraph on this page gives you some extra information regarding what to expect from the lesson.
 It suggests you incorporate a hands-on activity using a flashlight and various objects to demonstrate how eclipses work.
 It also mentions that you can teach this lesson in conjunction with others about the solar system or space.
 Use the blank lines to write out whatever ideas or thoughts come to mind as you prepare.

 ECLIPSES LESSON PLAN CONTENT PAGES